 RACING VS. PRODUCTION

 Homologation is a prerequisite for qualification, not a substitute for it.
-A car might be properly homologated and still be disqualified for having non-homologated components or modifications forbidden by the rules.
+A specific car might be properly homologated and still be disqualified for a given race for having non-homologated components or prohibited modifications.

-Sometimes, the officiating body will also allow manufacturers to field cars with incremental or evolutionary changes from the original homologation specs.
-Such “evolution” models usually also have to be homologated, but the requirements are lower; for example, the manufacturer might only need to build 250 cars to the new spec even if the original requirement was 5,000 units.
+Sometimes, a regulatory body will also allow manufacturers to field cars with incremental changes or variations from the original homologation specs.
+Such “evolution” models usually also have to be homologated, but the requirements are generally lower.
+For example, the manufacturer might only need to build 250 cars to the new spec even if the original requirement was 5,000 units.